ScottGarryFoster/PROJECT-Snake/SnakeGameDocumentation/1. Documentation/Overview.md

 `#myTag`

 ## Table of Contents
 Most pages will contain a table of contents.
 This is a [Markdown](https://www.markdownguide.org/cheat-sheet/) set of links to headings in the page.
 It is created using an extension within [Obsidian](https://obsidian.md/).
-Instructions for how to use / insert these may be found [here](obsidian://open?vault=SnakeGameDocumentation&file=1.%20Documentation%2FKnowledge%20Base%2FObsidian).
+Instructions for how to use / insert these may be found at [[Obsidian]]#Table of Contents.

 ## Best Viewed in Obsidian
-Some features are best viewed in Obsidian, in particular PlantUML and social media links will display in more visual ways within the Obsidian editor.
-This allows one to view this information more freely than via Github online.
+Some features are best viewed in [Obsidian](https://obsidian.md/), in particular [PlantUML](https://plantuml.com/) and social media links will display in more visual ways within the [Obsidian](https://obsidian.md/) editor.
+This allows one to view this information more freely than via [Github](https://github.com/) online.

 Some examples: